bharathsudharsan/COVID-away/README.md

 ![alt text](https://github.com/bharathsudharsan/COVID-away/blob/master/Table1_feature_vectors.PNG)
 ### COVID-away Models

 We provide the beloy type models trained using the features extracted from our COVID-away Dataset.
-Our models when deployed on smartwatches, instantly warn the users when their hands are moved (un-intentionally) to the face.
+These models when deployed on smartwatches, instantly warn the users when their hands are moved (un-intentionally) to the face.

 1. COVID-away One-Class Classification Models such as One-Class SupportVector Machines (OC-SVM), Isolation Forest (iForest), Minimum Covariance Determinant (MCD),Local Outlier Factor (LOF).
 2. COVID-away CNNs and their model size & latency optimized versions.